LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Insights/Insights-overview-dashboard-navigation.md

 ### Overview Tab
-This tab displays the summary statistics associated with your data, such as Number Of Records (i.e. No. of Conversations) You can click on any visualisation to drill into a particular Day, Device Type, Skill etc You can also select a range of items (e.g., Days) on any bar graph by pressing the left mouse button down and dragging across bars
+This tab displays the summary statistics associated with your data, such as Number Of Records (i.e. No. of Conversations) You can click on any visualisation to drill into a particular Day, Device Type, Skill etc You can also select a range of items (e.g., Days) on any bar graph by pressing the left mouse button down and dragging across bars.

 The Overview Tab - Example Widgets seen in Overviews